We can discover and do more together.

 The working group model is designed to accelerate discovery and increase the impact science can have on decisions to enable people and nature to thrive.

-NCEAS working groups have not only helped to significantly advance scientific understanding in ecology and the environmental sciences, but have also influenced policy and natural resource management.
+NCEAS working groups have advanced scientific understanding in ecology and the environmental sciences significantly over the past two decades.
+Because their results reflect a scientific consensus, many have also been able to influence policy and natural resource management.